 Beyond drafting a TMD, issuers and distributors will have to work together to build out the technology and other systems (including record-keeping) to communicate and report to each other and to monitor whether sales are in compliance with the TMD or not.

-Product issuers and product distributors have 12 months to plan and to develop a ‘product governance framework’.
+Product issuers and product distributors have just over 16 months to plan and to develop a ‘product governance framework’.
 A ‘product governance framework’ is ASIC’s term for the systems, processes, procedures and arrangements that a product issuer and product distributor need to comply with the DDO regime.

 For product issuers, this will include: